 meeting and playing with him at every rest stop!

 We loved Mr Deth the driver and Mr Ratha the mechanic, they were fabulous company and went out of their way all the time.

 We have just returned from an extraordinarily interesting action packed adventure in Cambodia with Grasshopper.
 We were worried the experiences and riding might be too much for our 6 year old girls and 9 year old boy, but they soaked it all up, adored our guide and talk constantly about their fabulous trip.
 The organisation by Grasshopper and our guide for whom nothing was too hard really made it.
 Thank you.

 Other Grasshopper Family Tours

 Our range of exciting and active family tours is ever expanding!
 Cycle down the coast from Bangkok to the islands of the Gulf of Thailand, take a short journey through northern Laos as part of a longer trip, or make cycling the focus of your whole holiday with a 13 day tour to Myanmar.
 All our family tours include a range of off-the-bike activities in addition to cycling, and the emphasis is always on safety, fun and comfort.

-A memorable, active family adventure through one of the most intriguing destinations ...
+A memorable, active family adventure by bike through one of the most intriguing ...